KPN147/HelmetGuard-AI/README.md

-# 🛵 Helmet Violation Detection System
+# 🛵 HelmetGuard AI - Intelligent Traffic Safety Enforcement System

 An automated system to detect cyclists without helmets, capture violator images, and read license plates using YOLOv11 and PaddleOCR, deployed with a Gradio web interface.